rodigrito/rodigrito/README.md

 💻 I'm currently learning how to code in Phyton and other programming languages.

-🐱 16 year old, born in Brazil!

-👀I'm looking for opportunities where I can develop my personal and professional skills, such as teamwork, job market experience, and much more.
+👀Looking for opportunities where I can develop my personal and professional skills, such as teamwork, job market experience, and much more.

 Languages: